-Massachusetts will administer the UBE beginning with the July 2018 examination.
+Massachusetts administers the UBE beginning with the July 2018 examination.

 All petitioners for admission to the bar in Massachusetts submitting a petition on or after March 1, 2018 will be required to complete the Massachusetts Law Component (MLC).